growi-dev/blog_content/_drafts/The-Slow-Learner.md

 learning patterns

 ## Comprehension
-I've newer wrote the same code twice (don't tell my employer)
+I've newer written the same code twice (don't tell my employer)

 i tend to stare at code for hours while coming up with a design that fits all my use cases at once